Skip to main content

 Meet: Carl A. Kroch Library, level 2B, Rotunda (most easily accessed through Olin Library or via elevator from the north side of Stimson Hall)

-Optional Thursday Tour (12:00 - 1:00 p.m.)
+Optional Thursday Tours (12:00 - 1:00 p.m. and 12:30 - 1:00 p.m.)

 Select one of the following tours from the dropdown menu.
 Please note, tour spots are limited.

-Hard Hat Tour: Plant Science Building
+Hard Hat tour: Plant Science Building

 12:00 p.m. - 1:00 p.m.
 ET